albjerto/moon-landing/README.md

   --lr LR               learning rate (default: 0.001) --episodes EPISODES   Number of episodes to perform training on.
 Considered only if in training mode (default: 2000) --target-sync-freq TARGET_SYNC_FREQ
-                        Number of updates before the network is clones for Q-targets (default:500) --learn-freq LEARN_FREQ
+                        Number of updates before the network for Q-targets is clones (default: 500) --learn-freq LEARN_FREQ
                         After how many steps the agent should update the weights (default: 4) --decay DECAY         Espilon decay rule for power decay (default: 0.99)